Rasheed19/shiny-sales-dashboard/README.md

-# 📊 Interactive Dashboard using Shiny Python Library
+# shiny-sales-dashboard
+An interactive dashboard built using shiny Python library
 ![Dashboard UI](assets/dashboard_ui.png)

 ## To run the app locally